All About Parliament

 - Carry out commitments in its manifesto that require a change in the law.
 The idea of a mandate is an important one in British politics.
 In the twentieth century with the Conservative and Labour Parties dominant and most people voting, it was argued that the winning party had a mandate to govern and pass legislation based on their election manifesto.
 The House of Lords would not reject legislation based on manifesto commitments.
 With the two party system weakening this idea becomes more questionable and governments have been elected in recent elections, with lower voter turnout, with the support of only about a quarter of the electorate.
-Another problem is that the Coalition Agreement, agreed by the Conservative and Liberal Democrat parties after the 2010 election is acting as a mandate for the purpose of what Government has been doing but is not the same as either party’s manifesto.
+Another problem was the Coalition Agreement, agreed by the Conservative and Liberal Democrat parties after the 2010 election.
+It acted as a mandate but was not the same as either party’s manifesto.

 - Over time new issues may arise and government policies may take on a new direction and new laws are needed to deal with these.

 - Expert opinion and departmental civil servants may feel that new legislation is needed in a particular area.
 This may also come about because of lobbying by pressure groups.

 - Occasionally there may be a need for emergency legislation.
 In 1976 drought conditions required control of the water supply.
 In 2011 the High Court ruled that people could only be released on bail for four days after being arrested on suspicion of a crime but without being charged to go to trial.

 A Committee of the Cabinet decides which Bills will come forward each session.

 Every year backbench MPs can enter a ballot and the first 20 names drawn out are given the opportunity to introduce a Bill.